navraj-singh-dev/mega-project-javascript-backend/README.md

   - Please click on the link to see what this backend project accomplish.
 - This backend is inspired from most popular app called "YouTube".
-- Many Schemas, Models, Controllers, Custom Error & Response Classes for standardization, API testing using postman, Industry Standard practices followed only, Best practices only, etc. included in this backend project.
+- Many Schemas, Models, Controllers, Custom Error & Response Classes for standardization, API testing using postman, JWT Authentication, Bcrypt Password Hashing, Custom Made and Express-Validator Package For Data & Schema Validation, Access Token & Refresh Tokens, MongoDB Aggregation Pipelines & Sub Pipelines, File Upload Using Multer Package & Cloudinary, Mongoose Hooks, Detailed and well written Documentation for each commit i made and each learning and accomplishments i got while making this project, Industry Standard practices followed only, Best practices only, Build in Public, Learn In Public, Open Source, Etc. included in this backend project.

 # About documentation of each commit on GitHub &  learnings and accomplishments from this complete project